QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Introduction

 The QSLs derived in \cite{Savcheva16a} and \cite{Janvier16} have been derived based on NLFFFs constrained only by pre-flare observations (magnetograms, and EUV and X-ray images), but have managed to reproduce the flaring topology and its evolution to a large extent.
 That indicates that these kinds of studies have potential predictive power as the use of topology analysis can show us the likely sites of flare reconnection a few hours before the event, as shown in \cite{Savcheva12a}.
-One could imagine going further and using the flare ribbon information and QSLs to work backwards and improve the initial NLFFF, thus providing better initial conditions for global data-driven MHD simulations of CME initiation and propagation \citep{Savcheva16b}.
+One could imagine going further and using the flare ribbon information and QSLs to work backwards and improve the initial NLFFF, thus providing better initial conditions for global data-driven MHD simulations of CME initiation and propagation \citep{Savcheva17}.

-Further studies show the evolution of QSL maps of solar ARs over several days, noting the effects of: flux cancellation on building sigmoidal flux ropes (\cite{Savcheva12a}, who showed the transition from bald-patch separatrix surfaces \citep[BPSS;][]{Titov93} to a HFT); quadrupolar topology on the possible breakout scenario \citep{Zhao14}; flux emergence on the development of a fan-spine NP topology \citep{Jiang16}.
+Further studies show the evolution of QSL maps of solar ARs over several days.
+Some note the effects of flux cancellation on building sigmoidal flux ropes -- for example, see \cite{Savcheva12a}, who showed the transition from bald-patch separatrix surfaces \citep[BPSS;][]{Titov93} to a HFT.
+Others focus on the effects of quadrupolar topology on the possible breakout scenario \citep{Zhao14} or the effects of flux emergence on the development of a fan-spine NP topology \citep{Jiang16}.
 The global topology of active regions before eruption has been shown to be important for the characteristics of the dynamics, be it an eruption or just loop reconfiguration \citep{Janvier16, Jiang16, Pontin16, Chintzoglou16}.

 Knowing the locations, extent, shape, and connections between connectivity domains, and the features they contain or border, can prove vital for understanding links between seemingly unconnected faraway regions on the Sun that erupt sequentially or almost simultaneously, i.e. sympathetic eruptions.
 A detailed study of one such event (1-2 August, 2010) was conducted by \cite{Titov12}, who showed that filaments embedded in neighboring pseudostreamers are activated sequentially after the first filament erupts and destabilizes the system \citep{Torok11}.
 Even if it is a single CME, the potential of the CME to have a large longitudinal extent or to present with a significant energetic particle signature at any point in the heliosphere is most probably dependent on the specifics of the global 3D topology in the corona and heliosphere as the CME evolves and propagates \citep{Masson13}.
 As a related phenomenon, the propagation of EUV dimmings may also turn out to be dependent on the global solar topology, neighboring the directly related AR \citep{Downs16}.